2026 Education Policy

 Course Equivalency

-course credits, or advanced standing; applicants who can demonstrate the
+credits, or advanced standing; applicants who can demonstrate the successful

-successful completion of equivalent subjects at a recognized post-secondary
+completion of equivalent subjects at a recognized post-secondary academic institution

 6.2